Parent-Child Assistance Program (PCAP)

 There are implementation guides or manuals for Parent-Child Assistance Program (PCAP) as listed below:

-The PCAP manual is a 108-page PDF document organized into six sections:
+The PCAP manual is a 129-page PDF document organized into eight sections and two appendices.

 Research on How to Implement the Program

 Research has been conducted on how to implement Parent-Child Assistance Program (PCAP) as listed below:

 There are three published articles on Canadian PCAP implementation:

 Rasmussen, C., Kully-Martens, K., Denys, K., Badry, D., Henneveld, D., Wyper, K., & Grant, T. (2012).
 The effectiveness of a community-based intervention program for women at-risk for giving birth to a child with Fetal Alcohol Spectrum Disorder (FASD).
 Community Mental Health Journal, 48(1), 12-21. doi: 10.1007/s10597-010-9342-0.

 Thanh, N. X., Jonsson, E., Moffatt, J., Dennett, D., Chuck, A. W., & Birchard, S. (2015).
 An economic evaluation of the Parent–Child Assistance Program for preventing fetal alcohol spectrum disorder in Alberta, Canada.
 Administrative Policy and Mental Health, 42(1), 10-18. doi:10.1007/s10488-014-0537-5